By David Joel Miller.

 How does recovery grow and develop?

 Recovery does not happen suddenly, out of nowhere.
 It takes time and work.
 From my way of thinking there are customary predictable stages of recovery.
-People may move through these stages at varying rates, some people move backwards at times but the goal for all should be to reach a final place where recovery is stable and less at risk.
+People may move through these stages at varying rates, some people move backward at times, but the goal for all should be to reach a final place where recovery is stable and less at risk.

 The concept of recovery use to be mostly applied to substance abuse.
 Recently the concepts of wellness and recovery have been incorporated into Mental Health and physical health issues.